-Some 7 million years ago an enormous volcano rose from the 2 kilometres deep Tasman Sea and through gargantuan eruptions created a large island.
+Some 7 million years ago an enormous volcano rose from the 2 kilometers deep Tasman Sea and through gargantuan eruptions created a large island.

 As time went by, the island was populated by plants and animals.
 Island is far from other continents and islands – thus the life here developed on its own and one after another here appeared unique plants and animals.
 At the same time, waves eroded it step by step.

 Now only some 0,25% of the original island remain above the sea – contemporary Lord Howe Island is only 11 by 2 km large.
 Nevertheless, this is a gorgeous island with impressive hills.
 Highest summits on this small island are Mount Gower (875 m) and Mount Lidgbird (777 m) – both in the southern part of the island.

 Erosion of the island continues and it will disappear under the waves over the next 200 thousand years.

 It seems, Polynesians did not find this island.
 Europeans for the first time saw the island in 1788 – the island was named after the admiral of the British fleet Richard Howe.
 In 1830ies was founded small village and villagers released pigs, cats and quite a few other invasive species which later created much damage to the local ecosystem.